simsong/cacm_understanding_database_reconstruction/problem_analysis.md

 3. Use a SAT solver, which are complex programs that solve Boolean algebra problems.

-For large data sets such as the Census, brute force is infeasible due to the fact that the runtime of brute force programs scales exponentially with the number of unknowns.
+For large data sets such as the U.S. Census, brute force is infeasible due to the fact that the runtime of brute force programs scales exponentially with the number of unknowns.
 However, cost functions and SAT solvers are both quite effective because they